IHG Research Grants

 A committee consisting of IHG’s board members and the Human Geography Editors would review and rank the proposals, which should consist of the following:

-Proposal: Single document totaling ten pages using 12-point font, double-spaced, and including parts A, B, C and D:
+Proposal: Single PDF document totaling ten pages using 12-point font, double-spaced, and including parts A, B, C and D:

 A. Single Cover page with: